- About UNK

 Dr. Doug Biggs was born in Ames, Iowa where his father taught at Iowa State University for his entire career.
 Dr. Biggs holds a BA and an MA in History from Iowa State University and a Ph.
 D. from the University of Minnesota.
 He has written extensively about the political culture of late medieval England, specifically the reigns of Richard II (1377-99) and Henry IV (1399-1413).
 He regularly presents his research at International Conferences on both sides of the Atlantic.
 He is also the Managing Series Editor for Late Medieval Europe, a monograph series for Brill Academic Publishers in the Netherlands.
 In late 2009 Dr. Biggs became interested in the local history of his home town and also his undergraduate alma mater.
-This has led to several publications, a book, and public lectures on historical subjects in Ames.
-He is currently writing a series of articles on the military and political life of Edmund of Langley, Earl of Cambridge and Duke of York (1341-1402).
+This has led to several publications, a book, and public lectures on historical subjects in Ames about Ames and Iowa State University.

 2013 “Kingship and Monarchy, 1066-1485,”Oxford Bibliographies Online (Oxford University Press).